marian222200/TetriSurvivalV2/README.md

 <details>
 <summary>The states of the program</summary>
 <br>
-:heavy_check_mark: title screen - 0
+:small_blue_diamond: title screen - 0

-:heavy_check_mark: main menu - 1
+:small_blue_diamond: main menu - 1

-:heavy_check_mark: start game - 2 (the number is never used because when you click "start game" you get redirected to enter player name, so it would have been an useless transition)
+:small_blue_diamond: start game - 2 (the number is never used because when you click "start game" you get redirected to enter player name, so it would have been an useless transition)

     :small_blue_diamond: enter player name - 20